Lauriston Girls' School: Howqua

 Howqua is a rural campus for Lauriston's year 9 students, located near the town of Mansfield in the Victorian high country.
 Attendance is compulsory for all year 9 students, with the girls spending the whole school year on the campus as full-time boarders.
 Students complete a full academic program along with a fitness and challenging outdoor program.
 Students at Howqua participate in activities such as downhill and cross-country skiing, horse riding, solo camping, hiking, rafting, rock climbing and other outdoor recreational activities, culminating the year with a 6-day hike through Victoria's mountainous regions.
 Students also participate in a community service rotation during term 2, which involves activities such as building tracks, planting trees, gardening, visiting residential homes, acting as assistant teachers in rural schools, and running their own radio station.

 There are 10 houses, each able to hold between 10 and 12 girls.
 These houses are Hollyer, Gillespie, Thompson, O'Brien, Fitz-Gibbon, Wirringga, Arthur-Robinson, Cramond, Mirrabooka and Kirkpatrick.
 Each house has beds, a bathroom, a kitchenette, dining/main area, wardrobe spaces, hike room, drying room and two balconies.
 The campus also offers a dining hall, a fire shelter, classrooms, Resource centre/library, music rooms, health centre, art centre, dance studio and staff houses.
 The campus offers a series of running tracks that are used weekly for a sequential fitness program.
 At the end of each term, a running challenge of 9.4 km is to be run in 1hr, called the Howqua River Road Challenge.

 It began in 1993 and in 1997 it became compulsory for students to attend the Howqua campus for the duration of a full school year.
 Originally students stayed at Howqua for 1 semester only, now it is compulsory for them to stay the whole year.
 Girls return home once a term on exeats (3 to 5 days), and return home again for term holidays throughout the year.

 The concept of Howqua is to help girls develop emotionally and physically independent of their family in a world without constant technology.
 Mobile phones are banned from use at Howqua and internet access is highly restricted.
 The girls at Howqua are issued each with devices used for learning purposes and are only accessible during the school day under teacher supervision.
 The Howqua program also aims to forge strong relationships between girls and social skills are greatly developed.
 All-year-round Howqua girls are urged to push themselves to achieve their goals, strengthening their sense of self-determination.
 The year leads up to many major end-of-year challenges, including a 17.3 km run from Telephone Box Junction on Mt Stirling to the summit of Mt Buller.

-In the 2006/2007 summer holidays, bushfires greatly threatened the Howqua Campus.

-The campus was also very threatened by fires and evacuated for the first time in early 2009.
+In the 2006/2007 summer holidays, bushfires threatened the Howqua Campus.
+The campus was also threatened by fires and evacuated for the first time in early 2009.